Clinch River water near Norris Tennessee

 If Clinch generation, crowding, or safety makes the plan weak, compare South Holston River for another technical tailwater, Watauga River for a different generation schedule, or Hiwassee River for a larger tailwater float option.

-Check TWRA trout and special-regulation rules for the Clinch River Norris tailwater before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check TWRA trout and special fishing rules for the Clinch River Norris tailwater before fishing.

 Norris Dam tailwater